SirinK2/SirinK2/README.md

 **Software Engineer** · Riyadh, Saudi Arabia

-Biochemist who went into code.
-I build the API — and the app that talks to it.
+I build the API, and the app that talks to it.

 ---